Move Up Guidelines

 15. On any range shooting unknown distances, all shooters (regardless of class) with movable sites are required to keep their yardage indicator covered before and after setting.
 A shooter will receive a warning from the group for the first offense.
 The penalty for the second offense is a deduction of five points and subsequent offenses will receive a zero.

-16. For safety considerations, and to insure a timely competition, no archer will go behind a target to look for a lost arrow or for any other reason except to retrieve an arrow that is visible to the group.
+16. For safety considerations, and to ensure a timely competition, no archer will go behind a target to look for a lost arrow or for any other reason except to retrieve an arrow that is visible to the group.
 Shooters are expected to carry enough arrows to complete the round.
 A shooter will receive a warning from the group for the first offense.
 The penalty for each subsequent offense will be to receive a score of zero for that target.

 17. A group or individual may not approach the next shooting stake until the group occupying that stake has fully cleared the area.
 Anyone advancing to the competitor’s area of any other stake and/or interfering with another group will receive a score of zero for that target.
 Anyone found examining or touching the equipment of another shooter without permission shall be in violation of Competition Committee Rules paragraph D-1 “Unsportsmanlike Conduct.”